universalsequencing/tellysis/README.md

 ## Setup

-Down or save a copy of shell script [script/download_tellysis](scripts/download_tellysis) on to your local system.
+Download or save a copy of shell script [script/download_tellysis](scripts/download_tellysis) on to your local system.

 ## Download